CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-logfiles-names.md

-# REST API: fetch logfile names
+# REST API: GET logfiles names

 Copernica keeps logfiles about several things such as clicks, opens, errors, accepted messages, etc. These logfiles can be downloaded with the API.